guaix-ucm/pyemir/doc/tutorial_mos/mos_example.rst

 - We have introduced a ``requirements`` block, defining the following
   parameters:

-   - ``refine_wavecalib_mode: 12``: this indicates that the image correspond to a science exposure, deep enough to detect OH sky lines, and that we are asking for a refinement of the wavelength calibration using that information.
+   - ``refine_wavecalib_mode: 12``: this indicates that the image corresponds
+     to a science exposure, deep enough to detect OH sky lines, and that we are asking for a refinement of the wavelength calibration using that information.
 Note that if we were using an arc image, this parameter should be set to ``2`` instead of ``12`` (as described in